-It takes more training to become a barber than a police officer
+States require more training time to become a barber than a police officer

 Turns out, Jacobs' claim is right.
 And it's not just in North Carolina.
 In California, New Mexico and New York, you can get a badge hundreds of hours sooner than you can use a pair of barber shears.

 And it's not just barbering, either.
-Many trade jobs require more hours of training than policing.
-(Important caveat, though: Police departments can choose to go beyond their state's minimum training requirements.)
+Many trade jobs require more hours of training time to get a license than it takes to get a police badge.
+(Important caveat, though: Police departments can choose to go beyond their state's minimum training requirements -- and many do.)

-Here's a sample of the required hours of training:
+Here's a sample of the required hours of training time:

 In North Carolina, It takes 1,528 hours to become a licensed barber.
 The state's minimum police training requirement is 620 hours.
 (Charlotte-Mecklenburg police require another 278 hours of training.)

-To become an officer in California, you'll need at least 664 hours of training.
-If you want to be a licensed cosmetologist, you'll have to double that training -- to 1,600 hours.
+To earn a badge in California, you'll need at least 664 hours of academy training.
+(The state then requires at least 14 weeks of field training.)
+If you want to be a licensed cosmetologist, you'll need more than that: 1,600 hours.

 Florida's minimum training requirement for officers is 770 hours, but the training required to be an interior designer is much longer.
 Those who complete a 5-year interior design program still need to get 1,760 hours of experience before they can get a license.
 Those who complete a 2-year interior design program need 7,040 hours of experience.